department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 ---
 <div itemprop="description" class="va-introtext">

+Learn about VA standard claim processing procedures.
 Find out how to submit a standard disability claim if you’d like us to take more responsibility for gathering the evidence (supporting documents) we need to make a decision on your claim.

 </div>